 Grilled Yellowtail Collars

-The “collars” of a fish are most often thrown away with the carcass of your catch, but your missing out on an amazing treat.
-The “throat area” of the fish including the pectoral fins is a plump, meaty part and here is a recipe from Chef Jenn Felmley that was shared with Collaboration Kitchen.
+The “collars” of a fish are most often thrown away with the carcass of your catch, but you’re missing out on an amazing treat.
+The “throat area” of the fish including the pectoral fins is a plump, meaty part, and here is a recipe from Chef Jenn Felmley that was shared with Collaboration Kitchen.